tillitis/dev-tillitis/hugo/content/protocol/_index.md

 ## Framing Protocol

-We provide a framing protocol to communicate with the TKey firmware and TKey programs.
-Developers can choose to use this protocol as a base for their own TKey programs but client programs *must* use it to speak the firmware protocol defined below.
+Tillitis provides a framing protocol that allows TKey programs and client programs to communicate with the TKey firmware and each other.
+It is optional to use the framing protocol for TKey programs but mandatory for client programs.

+The TKey program initiates the communication with the client program.
-The communication is driven by the host and the protocol is command-response based.
-The host sends a command, and the TK1 must always send a response to a given command.
-Commands are processed by the TK1 in order.
-If the host sends a new command before receiving a response to the previous command, it is the responsibility of the host to determine to which command a received response belongs to.
+The communication over the framing protocol, between the programs, is command-response based.
+This means that the TKey program sends a command to the client program, and the client program responds to the given command.

+Commands are processed by TKey in order.
+If the host sends a new command before receiving a response to the previous command, it is the responsibility of the TKey program to determine to which command a received response belongs to.

-Commands and responses are sent as frames with a constrained set of possible lengths.
-It is the endpoints that are communicating that decides what the data in the command and response frames mean, and if the commands and responses are valid and make sense.
+Commands and responses are sent as frames with a limited length.
+The communicating programs decide the meaning of the command and response frames, and if the commands and responses are valid and make sense.

-### Command frame format
+### Command Frame Format

 A command frame consists of a single header byte followed by one or more data bytes.
 The number of data bytes in the frame is given by the header byte.
-The header byte also specifies the endpoint for the command.
+The header byte also specifies the sending or receiving program for the command.

 The bits in the command header byte should be interpreted as:
 * Bit [7] (1 bit).
 Reserved - possible protocol version.

 * Bits [6..5] (2 bits).
 Frame ID tag.

 * Bits [4..3] (2 bits).
 Endpoint number.
+VB: Can you use a more descriptive word than endpoint like program?
 0. HW in interface_fpga Unused.
 1. HW in application_fpga
 2. FW in application_fpga